anushk2026a/Fifa/docs/05-architecture.md

 ## 1. Phase 1 at a glance

-There is no backend.
-The entire site is a **Next.js app that exports to static HTML** and is served from a CDN (Vercel).
-Content lives in TypeScript data files inside the app.
+The site is a **Next.js app** (content from TypeScript data files, pages prerendered) on Vercel, plus **one small Express backend** that exists only to email the **Contact** form via SMTP.
+No database.

 ```
    ┌──────────────┐      build time       ┌─────────────────────────────┐
-   │  data/*.ts   │ ───────────────────▶  │  Next.js static export      │
+   │  data/*.ts   │ ───────────────────▶  │  Next.js (App Router)       │
-   │ (cities,     │   generateStaticParams│  → pre-rendered HTML for     │
+   │ (cities,     │   generateStaticParams│  prerendered pages for       │
    │  matches,    │   renders every page  │    /, /locations, /cities/*, │
    │  news, faq)  │                       │    /news, /contact           │
    └──────────────┘                       └──────────────┬──────────────┘
                                                          │ deploy
                                           ┌──────────────▼──────────────┐
-                                          │   Vercel (static + CDN)     │
+                                          │   Vercel (Next.js + CDN)    │
                                           └──────────────┬──────────────┘
                                                          │ HTTPS
                                           ┌──────────────▼──────────────┐
                                           │           Browser            │
-                                          └──────────────┬──────────────┘
+                                          └──────┬───────────────┬──────┘
-                            outbound links │              │ form POST
+                          outbound links         │               │ POST /api/contact
-                  ┌────────────────────────▼──┐   ┌───────▼────────────┐
+              ┌────────────────────────▼──┐      │      ┌────────▼─────────────────┐
-                  │ Google Maps · FIFA tickets │   │ Form service       │
+              │ Google Maps · FIFA tickets │      │      │ Express backend (Render) │
-                  │ FIFA schedule · transit …  │   │ (Formspree/Web3-   │
+              │ FIFA schedule · transit …  │      │      │  modules/contact         │
-                  │ (the fan clicks out)       │   │  Forms) → email    │
+              │ (the fan clicks out)       │      │      │  → Nodemailer (SMTP)     │
-                  └────────────────────────────┘   └────────────────────┘
+              └────────────────────────────┘      │      └────────┬─────────────────┘
+                                                  │               │ SMTP
+                                                  │      ┌────────▼─────────┐
+                                                  │      │  Email → team    │
+                                                  │      └──────────────────┘
 ```

-**That's the whole system.** One app, static output, a CDN, and outbound links.
-The only "dynamic" call anywhere is the **contact form**, which posts to a third-party form service — not a server of ours.
+**That's the whole system.** A prerendered Next.js site on a CDN, outbound links, and a tiny Express service whose only job is to receive the contact form and send an email.
+No database, queue, or CMS.

-## 2. Why Next.js (even for static)
+## 2. Why Next.js

-We use Next.js 15 with **static export** (`output: 'export'`) rather than plain HTML because:
+We use Next.js 15 (App Router) rather than plain HTML because:
 - **Components + data files** scale to 16 near-identical city pages far better than copy-pasted HTML.
 One `CityPage` template + `generateStaticParams` over `data/cities` produces all 16.
-- **Built-in SEO** — the Metadata API generates per-page `<title>`, meta, Open Graph, and JSON-LD at build time. ([11](./11-seo.md))
+- **Built-in SEO** — the Metadata API generates per-page `<title>`, meta, Open Graph, and JSON-LD. ([11](./11-seo.md))
-- **`next/image`** optimizes banners automatically (responsive, lazy, modern formats).
+- **`next/image`** optimizes banners automatically (responsive, lazy, modern formats — handled by Vercel's runtime).
+- **Prerendered on Vercel** — pages are static/SSG and served from the edge; Vercel runs Next.js natively (no separate static-export step needed, though the app can also be exported to plain HTML if a non-Vercel static host is ever required).
-- **It's the same framework Phase 2 uses.** When we add live data/CMS later, the pages stay; only their data source changes (from `data/*.ts` to API fetches).
+- **Same framework Phase 2 uses.** When we add live data/CMS later, the pages stay; only their data source changes (from `data/*.ts` to API fetches).
 No rewrite.

+### The contact backend
+`POST /api/contact` is handled by the Express **Contact module** ([06](./06-modules.md)): validate (Zod) → send via Nodemailer/SMTP → reply with `{ ok, delivered }`.
+It stores nothing.
+The frontend posts to `NEXT_PUBLIC_API_URL`.
+This is the modular-monolith backend in miniature — Phase 2 simply adds more modules beside `contact`.

 ## 3. How the data flows (Phase 1)